AlphaHydrae/gitenv/README.md

 # You can also create symlinks one at a time.
 symlink '.zshrc'
 symlink 'my_config_file'

+# If you want the name of link to be different than that of the file, use the :as option.
+symlink 'zshconfig', :as => '.zshconfig'
 ```

 ### Sub-folders in the repository